taishi-i/awesome-ChatGPT-repositories/README.md

  * [ChatGPT-Developer-Plugins](https://github.com/samuraigpt/chatgpt-developer-plugins) - Run ChatGPT plugins for free without having access to Plus subscription
  * [chatgpt-simple-todo-plugin](https://github.com/yoshinorisano/chatgpt-simple-todo-plugin) - With this minimal code and instructions, you can get started on developing a ChatGPT Plugin.
 It's perfect as an example for your first plugin development.
  * [codeexplain.nvim](https://github.com/mthbernardes/codeexplain.nvim) - A nvim plugin Powered by GPT4ALL for Real-time Code Explanation and Vulnerability Detection (no internet necessary)
- * [ChatGPT Export](https://github.com/yaph/chatgpt-export) - A browser bookmarklet for exporting conversations with ChatGPT as markdown files.
+ * [chatgpt-export](https://github.com/yaph/chatgpt-export) - A browser bookmarklet for exporting conversations with ChatGPT as markdown files.

 |Name|GitHub Stars|Language|License|